• Recipes

 While the pumpkin roulade is baking, lay out a kitchen towel.
 Place a piece of parchment paper in the middle and crimp the edges so the paper lays flat.

-Layout a kitchen towel and add a piece of parchment paper on top, crimp the edges so it will lay flat
+layout a kitchen towel and add a piece of parchment paper on top, crimp the edges so it will lay flat

 Sprinkle powdered sugar all over the parchment paper.
 Cover completely.